Antonio-Cruciani/MHSEDataAnalysisTool/README.md

   "hopTable" :
 }
 ```
-If you execute the algorithm for more than one time, it will output a list of json:
+If you execute the algorithm more than once, it will output a list of JSON:
 ```text
 [{
   "collisionsTable" :